 - Only additional fees are for debit and credit cards.

-- Fast speed of transfers.
+- Super fast speed of transfers.

-- Stands by FCA regulations.
+- Stands by UK FCA regulations.

 - Higher fees than some bigger providers.